-NZXT N7-Z37XT Motherboard Review
+A New Player in Motherboards: Our NZXT N7-Z37XT Review

 While the black plastic I/O hood is screwed on, the painted steel motherboard shroud is secured with metal snaps.
 Underneath these are a traditional-looking upper-range board with matte-black mask.

-The N7-Z37XT installation kit includes four SATA cables, two magnetic/adhesive RGB lighting strips, two RGB adapter cables, two RGB extension cables, a single-link SLI bridge, an I/O shield, and a nondescript set of threaded hardware.
+The original N7-Z37XT installation kit includes four SATA cables, two magnetic/adhesive RGB lighting strips, two RGB adapter cables, two RGB extension cables, a single-link SLI bridge, an I/O shield, and a nondescript set of threaded hardware.
+NZXT is revising the contents of its next motherboard shipment to remove the RGB strips and cables, and has reduced its MSRP by $50 to match this hardware reduction.
+A few buyers will likely "luck out" by receiving the original kit at the new, lower price.

 MORE: Best Motherboards